He hopes to curb 'frivolous' spending. See who's running for Davenport City Council

 "Building things just because you can doesn’t mean it’s the right thing to do," Cornette said, adding "the money could be spent better elsewhere," such as providing a police officer attraction and retention package to help address staffing challenges.

 Cornette, a first-time candidate, filed nomination papers this week to run for Davenport City Council representing the city's 7th Ward.
-The ward stretches roughly east to west from Eastern Avenue to North Division Street and north to south from 53rd Street to Central Park.
+The ward stretches roughly east to west from Eastern Avenue to North Division Street and north to south from 53rd Street to Central Park Avenue.

-Filing began Monday to run for city office in the Nov.
-2 general election and closes at 5 p.m.
+Filing began Monday and closes at 5 p.m.
 Aug.
-26.
+26 for candidates running for Davenport mayor and city council this fall.
+Should more than two candidates file to run for an office, a primary will be held Oct.
+5. The general election is Nov.
+2.

 Davenport community organizer Alexandra Dermody has announced her intention to seek the open seat as 7th Ward alderman.
-Dermody previously ran for the seat in 2019, losing to Patrick Peacock, who resigned from Davenport City Council at the end of April, after serving just over a year in the role.
+Dermody previously ran for the seat in 2019, losing to Patrick Peacock, who resigned from Davenport City Council at the end of April after serving just over a year.

 Joseph Miller, professor and chair of marketing, sales and international business at St. Ambrose University, was appointed to serve the remainder of Peacock's unexpired term.